sjb3d/descent/README.md

 ## Features

-- Manage Vulkan device memory as multi-dimensional arrays
+- Multi-dimensional arrays backed by Vulkan device memory
-- Use Rust syntax to build a computation graph, run as Vulkan compute shaders
+- Use Rust syntax to build a computation graph, run as to Vulkan compute shaders
   - Supports vector arithmetic and functions such as sin/cos/exp/log/etc
   - 1D reduction, 2D matrix multiply, 2D convolutions and 2D max pool supported
+  - Softmax cross entropy loss
   - Implements broadcasts/padding/windowing/reshapes as views (zero copy) where possible
 - Supports one level of automatic derivatives for back-propagation
-- Softmax cross entropy loss, L2 weight decay
 - Some example optimisers:
   - Stochastic gradient descent (with momentum)
   - Adam
 - Optional higher-level API of neural network building blocks
+  - Can generate different code for train vs test (e.g. dropout only affects training)
+- Deterministic results

 ## Example Network